Clarksj4/TurnSystemUnity/README.md

 ## Demo

-Clone or download the repo as a zip to check out the demo scene that shows the functionality of thes components.
+Clone or download the repo as a zip to check out the demo scene that shows the functionality of these components.